FUNDS AVAILABLE FOR QUALIFIED STUDENTS IMPACTED BY COVID-19

 Students may apply for funding by accessing the CRRSAA Grant Application.

 Since WCJC obtained CARES funding, the college automatically received the CRRSAA funds as well, said WCJC’s Vice President of Planning and Institutional Effectiveness Dr. Amanda Allen.
 Like with CARES, the purpose of the CRRSAA is to help students who were negatively impacted by the pandemic.

 “The intent of this emergency aid is to provide our students with financial relief, thereby allowing them to attend to their needs, be that in their educational or personal lives,” Allen explained.
 “Our hope is that, by ensuring that we disburse these monies to our students quickly and efficiently, they will be better able and equipped to continue on their educational journey toward their goals, whether that be to graduate, transfer or both.”

-All currently enrolled WCJC students can apply for the funds, but must be able to confirm that they have “exceptional need” incurred as a result of the pandemic.
-The precise amount of the aid is based on a student’s enrollment status.
-Students taking more class hours receive larger awards.
-For example, a student taking three to five credit hours would receive $300.
-A student taking 12 or more hours would be eligible for $1,200.
+All currently enrolled WCJC students can apply for the funds, but must confirm that they have “exceptional need” incurred as a result of the pandemic.
+During Summer 2021, students attending at least three credit hours will receive an $800 award.

-The aid can be used for tuition, food, housing, health care or child care, Allen said.
+The aid can be used for tuition, food, housing, health care or child care.